chaichanacorp/exam_lamudi/README.md

-# REST API PHP React
+# REST API PHP React To-do App

 Web based app for to-do list created using PHP as backend and React JS as front-end.